 Steve left the San Francisco area in search of a land where humans had not yet, as the song says, “paved paradise to put up a parking lot.”
 After college, Forest Service, and “New Town” studies in Europe, Steve found paradise in Corvallis.
 Here he taught at OSU in the Architecture /Landscape Architecture Dept. and later was a Corvallis City Planner.
 Steve’s past students sought answers on how to protect the paradise of the Willamette Valley.
 Not until Steve met Charlie Ross, over 25 years ago, did he have a new answer for them.
 Charlie’s vision to pull talented, committed, people together to start the GLT inspired Steve to serve as a founding Board member.

 Jack served on the Greenbelt Board from 2008-2013, taking over a similar 6 year post from his late wife Barbara.
 Jack is a committed volunteer, from helping pull invasive species, to tree plantings and educational walks – Jack gives of his time generously to Greenbelt Land Trust.
-In addition to serving as a Trustee, Jack sits on the Trust’s Finance Committee, helping to ensure the financial stability and growth of the organization.
-He has also recruited another family member, Lisa Mykrantz-Brown onto the Greenbelt Board, continuing a long family legacy with the organization.
+In addition to serving as a Trustee, Jack has sat on the Trust’s Finance and Investment Committees, helping to ensure the financial stability and growth of the organization.
+He also recruited another family member, Lisa Mykrantz-Brown onto the Greenbelt Board, continuing a long family legacy with the organization.

 Since serving on the Greenbelt Board from 1997-2001, Tom has continued his work with the Trust through active volunteer roles.
 Retired from the EPA, Tom also sits on the Benton County Environmental Issues Advisory Committee, serves as a Volunteer Naturalist with his wife, Marcia, at Bald Hill Farm during the summer months, and is a Master Recycler through OSU Extension.
 As a Trustee, Tom helps to raise awareness about Greenbelt’s work throughout our community, coordinates with staff to implement sustainability practices at Greenbelt events, and gets his hands dirty in field work with Stewardship staff.